Coignite-ApS/businesslogic/README.md

   </div>
 ```

-This will generate a form like the following example, or [see it in action here][jsfiddle-templated-webform]
+This will generate a form like the following example.
+[See a live example here][jsfiddle-templated-webform]

 ![alt text][templated-webform]